Neutral third: In infants' song

 Infants experiment with singing, and a few studies of individual infants' singing found that neutral thirds regularly arise in their improvisations.
 In two separate case studies of the progression and development of these improvisations, neutral thirds were found to arise in infants' songs after major and minor seconds and thirds, but before intervals smaller than a semitone and also before intervals as large as a perfect fourth or larger.

 In modern classical Western music

 The neutral third has been used by a number of modern composers, including Charles Ives, James Tenney, and Gayle Young.

 In traditional music

+Claudius Ptolemy describes an "even diatonic" tuning which uses two justly tuned neutral thirds in Harmonikon built off the 12:11 and 11:10 neutral seconds in compound intervals with 9:8 and 10:9 whole tones, forming the intervals: (12/11)*(9/8) = 27/22, (11/10)*(10/9) = 11/9.
+The latter of these is an interval found in the harmonic series as the interval between partials 9 and 11.

 The equal-tempered neutral third may be found in the quarter tone scale and in some traditional Arab music (see also Arab tone system).
 Undecimal neutral thirds appear in traditional Georgian music.
 Neutral thirds are also found in American folk music.

 In contemporary popular music

 Blue notes (a note found in country music, blues, and some rock music) on the third note of a scale can be seen as a variant of a neutral third with the tonic, as they fall in between a major third and a minor third.
 Similarly the blue note on the seventh note of the scale can be seen as a neutral third with the dominant.